-This place on the agenda is reserved for Councilmembers to make announcements, request reports, and speak on subjects, which they deem important, report out on committees, and give notice of future proposed business.
-The time limit for each Councilmember shall be two-three minutes, one time at the beginning of the meeting and two minutes, one time at the end.
+This place on the agenda is reserved for Councilmembers to make announcements, request reports, speak on subjects which they deem important, report out on committees, and give notice of future proposed business.
+The time limit shall be three minutes.

 Approval of the Agenda